imtayadeway/imtayadeway.github.io/_posts/2015-04-24-intermediate-git.md

 ### rebasing

-if you only learn one thing beyond the git 101 stage it should probably be this. never rebase a public branch! as a rule, i don't like making hard and fast rules with exclamatory remarks like that, particularly because i think they contribute to the fear and trepidation that surrounds rebasing, and the reluctance to use git's most powerful feature. please don't let that put you off. it really is the only thing you need to remember. everything else is easy to fix :smile:
+if you only learn one thing beyond the git 101 stage it should probably be this. never rebase a public branch! now, i don't like making hard and fast rules with exclamatory remarks like that, particularly because i think they contribute to the fear and trepidation that surrounds rebasing, and the reluctance to use git's most powerful feature. please don't let that put you off. it really is the only thing you need to remember. everything else is easy to fix =)

 Linus Torvalds has said that all of git can be understood in terms of `rebase`. but i think there's another command that helps illuminate even